 Project Hazard Action Description Status Flash Flood Stone Line ditches according to the town's road and bridge standards when work is being completed on any road.
 In Progress Replace culverts along Route 53 east of Lake Dunmore with larger sizes if called for following hydraulic review.
 In Progress Evaluate the adoption of more stringent floodplain/river corridor regulations by the town Planning Commission in its next zoning update.
-Continuing Request updated and digitized FIRMs from FEMA to No longer support their flood mitigation efforts. needed, map updates in progress Increase culvert size to prevent flooding 1/4 mile east of town shed on Fern Lake Road.
-Still needed Install 4 concrete "Dry Bridges" to allow unrestricted flood flow through along Leicester-Whiting Road near Old No longer Jerusalem Road and west of Leicester Jct. needed Install larger culvert on Shackett Road to allow flood waters unrestricted passage.
-Still needed Install larger culvert on Old Jerusalem Road near the railroad crossing to allow flood waters unrestricted passage.
-Still needed Evaluate possibility of elevating Bullock Road and add Evaluation larger culverts to prevent flooding. still needed Install larger culverts on the south end of Swinington Hill Road to allow flood waters unrestricted passage.
-Completed Landslide/Erosion Evaluate inclusion of a river corridor hazard district in its Evaluation Hazard next zoning bylaw rewrite. still needed Evaluate relocation of Old Jerusalem Road along Otter Creek toward the east to avoid erosion hazards associated Evaluation with the movement of Otter Creek. still needed
+Continuing Request updated and digitized FIRMs from FEMA to Completed, support their flood mitigation efforts. map updates in progress Increase culvert size to prevent flooding 1/4 mile east of town shed on Fern Lake Road.
+Completed Install 4 concrete "Dry Bridges" to allow unrestricted flood Not flow through along Leicester-Whiting Road near Old completed - Jerusalem Road and west of Leicester Jct. the hazard is no longer a priority Install larger culvert on Shackett Road to allow flood Not waters unrestricted passage. completed - the hazard is no longer a priority Install larger culvert on Old Jerusalem Road near the Not railroad crossing to allow flood waters unrestricted passage. completed - ongoing Evaluate possibility of elevating Bullock Road and add Not larger culverts to prevent flooding. completed - the hazard is no longer a priority Install larger culverts on the south end of Swinington Hill Road to allow flood waters unrestricted passage.
+Completed Landslide/Erosion Evaluate inclusion of a river corridor hazard district in its Not Hazard next zoning bylaw rewrite. completed - ongoing Evaluate relocation of Old Jerusalem Road along Otter Not Creek toward the east to avoid erosion hazards associated completed - with the movement of Otter Creek. ongoing